gcc-mirror/gcc/gcc/config/rs6000/vsx.md

     FAIL;
 })

 ;; Extraction of a single element in a small integer vector.
-None of the small ;; types are currently allowed in a vector register, so we extract to a DImode ;; and either do a direct move or store.
+Until ISA 3.0, ;; none of the small types were allowed in a vector register, so we had to ;; extract to a DImode and either do a direct move or store.
 (define_expand  "vsx_extract_<mode>"
   [(parallel [(set (match_operand:<VS_scalar> 0 "gpc_reg_operand")
 		   (vec_select:<VS_scalar>